 Commonwealth government support

-If you are a full-time student undertaking an approved course delivered by an approved higher education provider and are receiving Youth Allowance, Austudy or ABSTUDY Living Allowance, you can receive the Student Start-Up Loan.
+If you are a full-time student undertaking an approved course delivered by an approved higher education provider and are receiving Youth Allowance, Austudy or ABSTUDY Living Allowance, you might be eligible for the Student Start-Up Loan.

-The Student Start-up Loan is a voluntary loan available to eligible full time students.
-It is not paid automatically.
-If you want a loan, you have to apply for it.
-Loans are tax free.
-You have to repay the loan through the Australian Taxation Office (ATO) when your income exceeds the minimum repayment threshold, as you would with Higher Education Loan Programme (HELP) debts.
-In 2017, the Student Start-up Loan was worth $1,035 for each 6 months of eligible study.
+The Student Start-up Loan is a tax-free, voluntary loan available to eligible full-time students.
+It is not paid automatically, you have to apply for it.
+You have to repay the loan through the Australian Taxation Office (ATO) when your income exceeds the minimum repayment threshold, as you would with Higher Education Loan Program (HELP) debts.
+In 2019, the Student Start-up Loan was worth $1,077 for each 6 months of eligible study.

 Institution scholarships and grants